-Really, the sky is the limit — or rather, your budget is the limit — on just how you choose to build out your living quarters — all the way up to four bedrooms and beyond.
+Really, the sky is the limit when it comes to the barndominium cost vs house — or rather, your budget is the limit — on just how you choose to build out your living quarters — all the way up to four bedrooms and beyond.

 The latest figures for building a conventional home — exclusive of the cost of your sometimes zero lot line land footprint — is around $290,574, or about $145 a square foot for a 2,000 square foot home in a good neighborhood in even a mid-sized city.

-With a barndominium, however, your costs for erection of the so-called “shell” — the exterior walls and roof included — will likely be significantly less.
+With a barndominium, however, your costs for the erection of the so-called “shell” — the exterior walls and barndominium roof included — will likely be significantly less.

 And that $70 a square foot number is for a 5,000 square foot barndominium.
 More on that story in a moment.

-What do you get when you buy a shell — or a “kit?”
+What do you get when you buy a shell — or a barndominium “kit?”